aykamko/octobear/README.md

         $ python run.py

+### API

+1. Registration

+    To register a student, send a POST request to the RegistrationHandler in the following format:

+        HTTP Header:
+          {
+            'Content-Type': 'application/json'
+          }

+        Content:
+          {
+            "sid": Number,
+            "name": String,
+            "email": String,
+            "github": String
+          }

+2. Autograder Results

+    To record results from a run of an autograder, send a POST requst to the AutograderResultHandler in the following format:

+        HTTP Header:
+          {
+            'Content-Type': 'application/json'
+          }

+        Content:
+          {
+            ------ Required Fields ------
+            "score":         Number,
+            "assignment":    String,
+            "login":         String,
+            "submit":        Boolean,   # switch to record grade in database (or not)

+            ------ Optional Fields ------
+            "grader_login":  String,
+            "comments":      String,
+            "raw_output":    String,    # raw output of autograder, for logging "email":         Boolean,   # switch to email student (or not) "email_plain":   Boolean,   # True => plaintext format, False => HTML format "email_content": String
+          }

 ### Things working so far:

 1. Registration

     Running the infra will start up a RegistrationHandler that listens on port 8000.
-    If you send a POST to that port with the following JSON format, you can "register" a
-    student:

-        {
-          "sid": xxx,
-          "name": xxx,
-          "email": xxx,
-          "github": xxx
-        }
+    Read the above API section to see how to use it.

-    You can test this out by running the example Flask app.
+    You can test this out registration by running the example Flask app.
 Just make sure you "enroll" an SID in the class first.
 To enroll an SID:

         $ python -i -m src.db.schema    # Connect to MongoDB via Python shell
         >>> new = connection.Member()